google/rappor/client/cpp/README.md

 -------

 The low level API is `Encoder`.
 You instantiatate it with RAPPOR encoding parameters and application dependencies.
-It has a method `Encode()` that takes an input string (no other types), sets an output parameter of type `rappor::Bits`, and returns success or failure.
+It has a method `EncodeString()` that takes an input string (no other types), sets an output parameter of type `rappor::Bits`, and returns success or failure.